Particular/docs.particular.net/platform/servicecontrol.include.md

 By default ServiceControl stores information for 30 days, but this period can be [customized](/servicecontrol/creating-config-file.md).

-Refer to the [Optimizing For Use In Different Environments](/servicecontrol/servicecontrol-in-practice.md) article for more information about practical considerations.
+See [Optimizing ServiceControl for use in different environments](/servicecontrol/servicecontrol-in-practice.md) for more information about practical considerations.